Career Definition for Veterinary Pathologists

 Agriculture and Food Scientists

 Agriculture and food scientists conduct experimental and research-based studies that are designed to improve the efficiency and quality of agricultural processes and products.
 They typically specialize in soil and plant, animal or food science.
 Minimum educational requirements include a bachelor's or master's degree in agricultural science; completion of a doctoral or professional program is usually needed to work as an animal scientist.
-A 9%, or fast-as average, growth in jobs nationwide is expected for agriculture and food scientists from 2012-2022, as reported by the BLS.
-Agricultural and food scientists who were employed in May 2012 received median annual wages of $58,610 (www.bls.gov).
+A 5%, or fast-as average, growth in jobs nationwide is expected for agriculture and food scientists from 2014-2024, as reported by the BLS.
+Agricultural and food scientists received median annual wages of $62,470 as of 2015 (www.bls.gov).

 Zoologists and Wildlife Biologists